Do you suffer from low self-esteem and lack of confidence?

 That leads to my first tip for improving your self-esteem and that is this: practice self-care.
 If you struggle with the idea of self-care, then start with uncovering the truth about self-care.

-- Process your emotions, all of them – My favorite ways to process my emotions is through counseling and journaling.
+- Processing your emotions, all of them – My favorite ways to process my emotions is through journaling and counseling.
 And obviously, I don’t believe any of our emotions are inherently negative or bad.
 Instead, I consider them God-given signposts that guide and support us.

-All these actions add up until one day you realize something: you’re always being pursued, chased down by love himself, even in the aisles of Target.
+All these actions add up until one day you realize something: You’re always being pursued by Love, even in the aisles of Target.

 That knowledge has been the ultimate boost to my self-esteem.